— Unmasking the Holidays · Spring —

 ▸ What Scripture Says

-Jeremiah 7:18 — "The children gather wood, the fathers kindle the fire, and the women knead dough, to make cakes for the queen of heaven; and they pour out drink offerings to other gods, that they may provoke Me to anger."
-Jeremiah 44:17–19 — The people defiantly continued making cakes for the "queen of heaven."
-The "queen of heaven" is Ishtar/Ashtoreth/Asherah — the same fertility goddess whose worship Yahuah repeatedly condemned.
+"The children gather wood, and the fathers kindle the fire, and the women knead their dough, to make cakes to the queen of heaven, and to pour out drink offerings unto other gods, that they may provoke me to anger." — Jeremiah 7:18

 ☀ Sun Worship Connection